tessiselated/toy_robot/README.md

 This was made for a coding test.

 I'm proud of the way that the classes were set out, and I think each class's purpose is clear and makes sense.
+I also like that it's possible to make a table of any size, though the default is still the 5x5 table grid.

 I'm still relatively new with using RSpec and Test Driven Development.
 I think some of the tests could be more intricate - but overall I'm happy with the test suite - and it did make the debugging process significantly easier when issues arose.